jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ## Problem

-There's an amazing example of Bayesian change point analysis in the book [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Ch1_Introduction_TFP.ipynb), and

 With the current global pandemic and its associated resources (data, analyses, etc.), I've been trying for some time to come up with an interesting COVID-19 problem to attack with statistics.
-After looking at the number of confirmed cases for some counties, it was clear to me that at _some_ date, the number of new cases stopped being exponential and its distribution changed.
+After looking at the number of confirmed cases for some counties, it was clear to that at _some_ date, the number of new cases stopped being exponential and its distribution changed.
 However, this date was different for each country (obviously).
-I propose a Bayesian model for estimating the date that the number of new confirmed cases in a particular country.
+This post introduces and discusses a Bayesian model for estimating the date that the number of new COVID-19 cases in a particular country changes.

 ## Model

-We want to describe $y$, log of the number of new confirmed cases each day, which we'll do using a segmented regression model.
+We want to describe $y$, log of the number of new cases each day, which we'll do using a segmented regression model.
 The point at which we segment will be determined by a learned parameter, $\tau$.
-The model is below:
+This is outlined below:

 **Likelihood:**